SteveCastle/shrike/firefox-extension/README.md

 Create the following PNG files in the `icons/` folder:

 - `icon16.png` (16x16 pixels)
-- `icon32.png` (32x32 pixels)
 - `icon48.png` (48x48 pixels)
 - `icon128.png` (128x128 pixels)

 You can use any image editor or convert the project's `assets/logo.ico` file.

-### Method 3: Use Online Converter

-1. Take the `assets/logo.ico` from the main Shrike project
-2. Use an online ICO to PNG converter
-3. Resize to required dimensions
-4. Save in the `icons/` folder

 ## Configuration